Social and Emotional Learning

-A student’s social and emotional health is of critical importance to his or her well-being.
+A student’s social and emotional health is of critical importance to their well-being.
 Social and emotional learning enhances students’ capacity to integrate skills, attitudes and behaviors to deal effectively and ethically with daily tasks and challenges.

-There is a Social Emotional Coach present at each school within the Mequon-Thiensville School District.
-These individuals provide leadership and coaching to grow teachers' capacity in the area of social-emotional welfare and support to our school families with the belief that through attending to the social-emotional health of all students, academic achievement will rise as well.
+A dedicated social emotional coach at each of our schools provides leadership and coaching to grow teachers' capacity in social-emotional welfare and support our school families.We believe that through attending to the social-emotional health of all students, students will grow in all facets of their lives.

 Social Emotional Coaches focus on issues related to:

 - Social acceptance of all students and families in our school community,

 - Development of tenacity and perseverance in our students and the staff who serves them, and

 - Cultivation of a climate and culture where equity and social justice is the standard by which all student-related decisions are made.

 CASEL, the Collaborative for Academic, Social and Emotional Learning, has identified five connected sets of competencies: